peske/lsp-srv/README.md

 - `cd` into the root directory of this repository and execute: `./cptool /path/to/golang.org/x/tools/gopls/internal` (change the source path appropriately).

+We've also copied `lsp/helper` package, but there we've introduced two changes:

+- Package name `main` is changed to `helper`;
+- We've added a custom file `generator.go`.

 # Why?

 The copied packages contain a very nice functionality which isn't accessible since they are `internal` in the original